aarong/feedme-client/README.md

 - `options.reopenMaxAttempts` - Optional integer.
 Defaults to 3.

-  Specifies the maximum number of times to reopen a feed when it fails due to a bad action revelation (that is, an invalid delta or hash mismatch).
+  Specifies the maximum number of times to reopen a feed when it fails due to a bad feed action notification (that is, an invalid delta or hash mismatch).

-  If set less than zero, then the client will always attempt to reopen feeds when there is a bad action revelation.
+  If set less than zero, then the client will always attempt to reopen feeds when there is a bad feed action notification.

-  If set to 0, then the client will not attempt to reopen a feed when there is a bad action revelation.
+  If set to 0, then the client will not attempt to reopen a feed when there is a bad feed action notification.
 This configuration is not recommended.
 If there is a subsequent disconnect/reconnect or a valid call to `feed.desireOpen()`, then the client will attempt to reopen the feed at that time.

-  If set greater than 0, then the client will immediately attempt to reopen a feed when there is a bad action revelation, provided that there have been fewer than `reopenMaxAttempts` tries over the past `reopenTrailingMs`.
+  If set greater than 0, then the client will immediately attempt to reopen a feed when there is a bad feed action notification, provided that there have been fewer than `reopenMaxAttempts` tries over the past `reopenTrailingMs`.
   When at the threshold, the client will wait until the number failures over the past `reopenTrailingMs` falls back below `reopenMaxAttempts` and then attempt to reopen the feed.
 Counters are reset when the client disconnects.

 - `options.reopenTrailingMs` - Optional non-negative integer.
 Defaults to 60000.